clarinsi/classla-web/urls/README.md

 |  sr.2.0    |  7,232,860      |     36,171             |

 ## More information

-Domains are created from the URLs following this code:
+Domains are created from the URLs of web pages from which texts were extracted following this code:

 ```python
 import regex as re